Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Results

-To incorporate the effect of the excitation light polarization and the particle orientation, we applied Eq. \eqref{pexc} to the different intensity states from Figure \ref{twostatesim} for circularly polarized light ($\epsilon=1$) and a set of randomized dipole orientations.
-The excitation probability is dictated only by the polar angle $\theta$ in the current case (for circularly polarized light), following a $\sin^2$ dependence on $\theta$, i.e., the dipole orientation's projection to the focal plane.
-This produces a strong broadening of the population distribution toward lower fluorescence intensities.
-An example intensity trace, for a particle assumed to have a fixed orientation defined by $\theta=\frac{2\pi}{3}$ and $\phi=\frac{3\pi}{4}$, yielding an excitation probability of $P_\text{{Exc}}=0.75$ according to Eq. \eqref{pexc}, is shown in Figure \ref{smearedS1}A where photoblinking occurs between the off-state and the reduced on-state corresponding to a simulated maximum emission intensity of 1875 cps.
-The smeared lifetime--intensity distribution for a system of 300 randomly oriented particles is shown in Figure \ref{smearedS1}B, where significant broadening of the unquenched state to lower intensities, down to the background noise level, is visible.
-The average of all the background-subtracted intensities of the unquenched population is 830 cps, which is in agreement with the expected 1/3 statistical average of the maximum intensity of 2500 cps.
+To incorporate the effect of excitation light polarization and particle orientation, we applied Eq. \eqref{pexc} to the {higher-intensity state from Figure \ref{twostatesim}B} for circularly polarized light ($\epsilon=1$) with randomized dipole orientations. {For circularly polarized excitation, the excitation probability depends only on the polar angle $\theta$, following a $\sin^2\theta$ dependence.} {This introduces broadening of the population toward lower fluorescence intensities.} An example intensity trace, for a particle assumed to have a fixed orientation defined by $\theta=\frac{2\pi}{3}$, $\phi=\frac{3\pi}{4}$, yielding an excitation probability of $P_\text{{Exc}}=0.75$ according to Eq. \eqref{pexc}, is shown in Figure \ref{smearedS1}, where photoblinking occurs between the off-state and the reduced on-state corresponding to a simulated maximum emission intensity of {1950 cps}.
+The smeared lifetime--intensity distribution for 300 randomly oriented particles {(Fig. \ref{smearedS1}B) shows strong broadening of the unquenched state down to the background level, with an average background-subtracted intensity of $867$ cps, consistent with the expected $1/3$ of the maximum intensity.}